andrewcooke/Stupid.jl/README.md

 ## Plaintext Injection Attack

-In some cases, injecting a pre-calculated fragment in the plaintext can force the internal state of the cipher to a known point.
-Following text can then be decypted directly.
+In some cases, injecting a pre-calculated fragment in the plaintext can force the internal state of the cipher to a known point (excluding the internal counter, which is known anyway).
+Following text can then be decypted easily.

 A practical example might be the encryption of a web page that displays user-supplied data (like a name or comment).